 Thomson House School aims to provide challenge and support for the talented pupils.
-This may be through challenge within Wave 1 teaching in the classroom; or through extra-curricular challenge clubs where children are invited to participate in activities led by external professionals or by members of the senior leadership team.
-They will also have a chance to participate in extra-curricular activities such as interschool competitions.
+This may be through extension activities as part of quality-first teaching in the classroom or through extra-curricular challenge clubs where children are invited to participate in activities led by external professionals or by members of the senior leadership team.
+They will also have a chance to participate in extra-curricular activities such as inter-school competitions.